PolusAI/nyxus/README.md

 ## Using Arrow for feature results

 Nyxus provides the ability to get the results of the feature calculations in Arrow IPC and Parquet formats.
-Note that writing to Arrow is currently unavailable in Windows PyPI wheels.

 To create an Arrow IPC or Parquet file, use `output_type="arrowipc"` or `output_type="parquet"` in `Nyxus.featurize*` calls.
 Optionally, an `output_path` argument can be passed to specify the location of the output file.
 For example,